Lighthouse of Alexandria: Construction

 From the 1572 Octo Mundi Miracula, the earliest known representation of the lighthouse in modern times.

+Maritime navigation to Alexandria was dangerous due to the northern coast of Africa's inconspicuous flat shores, shallow shoals, and submerged reefs.
 The lighthouse was constructed in the third century BC.
 After Alexander the Great died, Ptolemy the First (Ptolemy I Soter) declared himself king in 305 BC and commissioned its construction shortly thereafter.
 The building was finished during the reign of his son, Ptolemy II Philadelphus, and took twelve years to complete at a total cost of 800 talents of silver.
 The light was produced by a furnace at the top, and the tower was said to have been built mostly with solid blocks of limestone and granite.

 In his encyclopedic manuscript Geographica, Strabo, who visited Alexandria in the late first century BC, reported that Sostratus of Cnidus had a dedication to the "Saviour Gods" inscribed in metal letters on the lighthouse.
 Writing in the first century AD, Pliny the Elder stated in his Natural History that Sostratus was the architect, although this conclusion is disputed.
 In his second century AD educational treatise How to Write History, Lucian claimed that Sostratus hid his name under plaster which bore the name of Ptolemy, so that when the plaster eventually fell off, Sostratus's name would be visible in the stone.

 The blocks of sandstone and limestone used in the construction of the lighthouse have been scientifically analysed to discover where they originated, with mineralogical and chemical analysis pointing to the Wadi Hammamat quarries, in the desert to the east of Alexandria.